So, what is affiliate marketing? It’s a way for bloggers and website owners to make money online. Sometimes passively, while they sleep!

 The biggest issue with the methods listed above is your lack of control.

-You don’t own any of these platforms and could find yourself with a sudden and dramatic drop in income if the rules change or you get banned.
+You don’t own any of these platforms.
+And could find yourself with a sudden and dramatic drop in income if the rules change or you get banned.

 Outrageous affiliate marketing success stories

-To show you that it’s possible to make money from affiliate marketing, let’s look at a couple of outrageous success stories by everyday people like you and me.
+To show you it’s possible to make money from affiliate marketing, let’s look at a couple of outrageous success stories by everyday people like you and me.

 There’s this guy called Pat Flynn.
 He runs a blog called Smart Passive Income.
 You might have heard of him?

 Anyway, Pat’s blog makes more than $150,000 dollars every month.
-In his last income report in December 2017, Pat reported reported earning $105,619.13 in affiliate commissions during the previous month.
+In his last income report in December 2017, Pat reported earning $105,619.13 in affiliate commissions during the previous month.